jchelly/LightconeIO/README.md

   * For each particle in the lightcone we write out the associated halo ID and mass

-The mass and radius to use are specified by the name of the SOAP group which they should be read from (e.g. "SO/200_crit") so it's possible to run the code using various halo radius definitions.
-Where the radii of several halos overlap we assign the particle to the halo where the particle radius in units of the halo radius is smallest.
+The mass and radius to use are specified by the name of the SOAP group which they should be read from (e.g. `--soap-so-name="SO/200_crit"`) so it's possible to run the code using various halo radius definitions.

+Where the radii of several halos overlap there are three different ways we can decide which halo to assign the particle to.
+These are specified using the command line flag `--overlap-method`.
+Possible values are

+  * `fractional-radius`: for each particle we compute the distance to the halo centre in units of the halo radius.
+Particles are assigned to the halo for which this value is lowest.
+  * `most-massive`: particles within the radius of multiple halos are assigned to the most massive halo
+  * `least-massive`: particles within the radius of multiple halos are assigned to the least massive halo

 This is also parallelized using mpi4py.
 To run it:
 ```